johnfedoruk/bangular/aio/content/guide/bootstrapping.md

 ## The `declarations` array

-The module's `declarations` array tells Angular which components belong to that module.
+The module's `declarations` array tells Bangular which components belong to that module.
 As you create more components, add them to `declarations`.

 You must declare every component in exactly one `NgModule` class.
-If you use a component without declaring it, Angular returns an error message.
+If you use a component without declaring it, Bangular returns an error message.

 The `declarations` array only takes declarables.
 Declarables